romanvoight/coding/notes.md

 - controls : to pause and play the video

 example : <video src='' width='' height='' > video not supported </video>

+/// 11/13/2023
+You can use the button element to create a button
+example: <button>Follow</button>